-Developing a catalog or brochure that showcases your work can be an effective option to promote crafts.
+Developing marketing materials that showcase your work can be an effective way to promote crafts.
 Catalogs or brochures can easily be distributed among your network of contacts, sent to your best customers on your mailing list or used to develop relationships with retailers.

 Providing your host with a catalog or brochure can increase sales if you sell at home parties.
 You may give the catalog or brochure to your host prior to the party to show items and promote your crafts before the party and also provide a closing date (one week after a party is typical) so anyone who couldn't come to the party has an opportunity to purchase from your catalog before or after the party.